Oppah Muchinguri-Kashiri

 She was appointed as the Minister of Environment, Water and Climate again on 30 November 2017.
-She was later appointed Minister of Defense in September 2018.
+She was later appointed Minister of Defence in September 2018.

 She was placed on the United States sanctions list in 2003.
 In 2020 she claimed that the COVID-19 pandemic was God's punishment on the countries (USA etc.) that "suffocate" Zimbabwe by sanctions.

 In January 2021 Muchinguri was condemned by public health experts in Zimbabwe after accusing China of "botched experiments" that were responsible for the outbreak of the coronavirus pandemic in the world after Zimbabwe lost 2 cabinet ministers.